AyHelloWorld/cryptoshop/README.rst

 You should have some knowledge of cryptography *before* trying to use or modify this module.
-This is an area where it is very easy to make mistakes, and where things are often subtle and/or counterintuitive.
+This is an area where it is very easy to make mistakes.
 Naive modifications will almost certainly not result in a secure system.

 Especially recommended are: